 Starting a new job can be exciting, but it can also be very stressful and overwhelming.
-With many organisations adopting hybrid and remote work nowadays, new hires may not be getting sufficient social interactions with their colleagues and managers.
+With many organizations adopting hybrid and remote work nowadays, new hires may not be getting sufficient social interactions with their colleagues and managers.

 So… what exactly is an onboarding buddy?

-They are like new hires' non-career related mentors, and they don't have to be from the same department.
+They are like new hires' non-career-related mentors, and they don't have to be from the same department.
 New hires can ask their buddy anything and everything, it's like the virtual equivalent of a deskmate in an office environment.